-- 9.1.3 The Council's adopted policy encourages a density of 32 dwellings per hectare, which if applied to the application site would result in in the delivery of approximately 42 dwellings.
-The applicant is suggesting the development of up to 15 dwellings as this is considered to be more appropriate, and has been influenced by the existing settlement of Holmrook and the landscape context. - 9.1.4 Particular consideration has been given to the Cumbria Landscape Character Toolkit (CLCG), a review of which has found the site is lying within Landscape Character sub type 5B Low Farmland.
-With regards to new development, the toolkit states that this should: - consider opportunities to enhance and strengthen green infrastructure to provide a link between urban areas and the countryside; - encourage environmental improvements along roadside settlements to strongly define gateways and entrances; and - introduce roadside planting of deciduous and mixed species to enrich views from the road. - 9.1.5 The proposed development reflects the aims of the CLCG.
+- 9.1.3 Particular consideration has been given to the Cumbria Landscape Character Toolkit (CLCG), a review of which has found the site is lying within Landscape Character sub type 5B Low Farmland.
+With regards to new development, the toolkit states that this should: - consider opportunities to enhance and strengthen green infrastructure to provide a link between urban areas and the countryside; - encourage environmental improvements along roadside settlements to strongly define gateways and entrances; and - introduce roadside planting of deciduous and mixed species to enrich views from the road. - 9.1.4 The Layout Plan illustrates a proposed residential development that reflects the aims of the CLCG.
 In addition, a lower density development also allows for more space between buildings and the site boundary, hence more opportunities for landscaping and planting.
-The Illustrative Layout Plan demonstrates how tree and vegetation planting could be provided in the proposed development to assimilate the development into the local landscape context.
+The Illustrative Layout Plan demonstrates how tree and vegetation planting could be provided in the proposed development to assimilate the development into the local landscape context. - 9.1.5 Although full details will be finalised as part of the reserved matters, this application is accompanied by a Planting Plan and Planting Schedule, produced by Eden Environments Ltd, which details the arrangements along the site boundaries.
+These plans have considered the CLCT and have included planting arrangements and species which are appropriate for the area.

-- 9.1.6 Although full details will be finalised as part of the reserved matters, this application is accompanied by a Planting Plan and Planting Schedule, produced by Eden Environments Ltd, which details the arrangements along the site boundaries.
-These plans have considered the CLCT and have included planting arrangements and species which are appropriate for the area. - 9.1.7 It is considered that the scale of the development is one which is appropriate to the site, and the level of proposed landscaping is sufficient to ensure that the integrity and character of the landscape is not undermined.
+9.1.6 It is considered that the scale of the development is one which is appropriate to the site, and the level of proposed landscaping is sufficient to ensure that the integrity and character of the landscape is not undermined.
 Full details of both aspects will form the reserved matters.